kittikun/dominionrules/README.md

 http://dominionrules.org/

+Tested on the following platforms:
+- Win8.1, VS2013
+- Unbuntu, 14.01 GCC 4.8
+- FreeBSD, Clang 3.4

-Files required to build are located under build/
+Files required to build are located under the build folder

 Windows
 -----